Beautiful Landscapes, Idly Painted

 My Thoughts

 Necessary slot?
 No, this is down to personal preference.
 There are many palettes that don’t have any of these colors.
-I do tend to have at least one, if not more than one, because I think they are really fun.
+I do tend to have at least one, if not more than one, because I think they are really fun and mix great greens.

 Favorites: I love them all.
 I really struggle to decide between them, even though I know I really only need one.
-Nickel Azo Yellow is the most versatile, I think, as you can mix the other two hues by adding a bit of warmth for Quin Gold or a bit of green for Green Gold.
+Nickel Azo Yellow is the most versatile, being the closest to a primary yellow, but I really like Rich Green Gold for adding both a glow and a bit of muting to foliage greens.

 See Also